TamojitSaha/NIRS_Python/README.md

 # NRIS_Python
-The project contains the python based backend logic of NRIS device data parsing and saving data in CSV format.
+The project contains the python based backend logic of NIRS device(developed at [Arogya Medtech](https://github.com/arogyamedtech/NIRS)) data parsing and saving data in CSV format.

 # License
-The source files are released under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
+The source files are released under [CC-BY-SA 4.0](./LICENSE.md)